 She describes herself as very family-oriented, spending as much time as she is able with her children.
 Kalena intends to advance further in the medical field.
 She is in school part time working toward a nurse-practitioner degree, with the goal of graduating in 2021.

 Keyuna Nance Keyuna Nance, LLMSW, has a Masters in Social Work, and is a graduate from Wayne Sate University.
-She is our Social Worker/Patient Advocate/Medical Case Care Manager here at the Be Well Medical Center and also works jointly with the nonprofit Matrix Human Services as a care manager and patient advocate.
+She is our Social Worker/Patient Advocate/Medical Case Care Manager at Be Well Medical Center and also works jointly with the nonprofit Matrix Human Services as a care manager and patient advocate.

 Lakita Lackey Lakita Lackey is the Be Well Medical Center’s senior lab phlebotomist.
 That means she’s the one who draws your blood when you need lab tests.
 But there’s more to the job than you might think.
 A phlebotomist needs the mechanical skills to make the blood draw as painless as possible, and the people skills to keep people calm who might have anxiety about needles.
 (It helps that Lakita is a self-described people person, who loves working with people and making them smile.)
 She needs to be highly responsible and meticulous about her work in terms of keeping all the samples properly organized and labeled, and in terms of following all the safety protocols that are so important when dealing with blood and other bodily fluids.